 You Survived!
-Now What? is witty, funny, and unapologetically authentic, blending sassy, sarcastic humor with heartfelt relatability.
-It strikes a balance between addressing heavy topics with honesty and offering lighthearted, empowering moments that inform and uplift.
+Now What?
+Is an upcoming podcast that’s witty, funny, and unapologetically authentic.
+Blending sarcastic humor with heartfelt relatability, it balances honesty about heavy topics with lighthearted, empowering moments that inform and uplift.

-The podcast is culturally rich and painfully relatable.
-It weaves humor and cultural context into discussions about survivorship and trauma.
-It avoids clinical, overly serious tones, opting instead for a fresh, positive energy that connects with listeners in a friendly and inclusive way.
+Culturally rich and painfully relatable, the show weaves humor and identity into conversations about survivorship and trauma.
+It rejects clinical or overly serious tones, opting instead for a fresh, energetic voice that speaks directly to the survivor community.

 Voice + Tone